Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step5.md

 </blockquote></pre>

+2\.
+By then running the playbook again, we see the change is made:

+`ansible-playbook -i myhosts playbook.yml`{{execute}}

+Output:

 If you want to ensure that the package is not installed, you can declare that with `state: absent`, and Ansible will ensure it.

-2\.
+3\.
 Update the playbook to remove `mysql-server-5.6`.

 `sed -i -e 's/state: present/state: absent/' -e 's/ensure.*/ensure mysql-server-5.6 is removed/' playbook.yml`{{execute HOST1}}

-3\.
+4\.
 Then re-run the playbook:

 `ansible-playbook -i myhosts playbook.yml`{{execute}}